smoeding/puppet-file_capability/REFERENCE.md

 The state the package should be in.
 Normally this is either one of the strings `installed` or `latest` or a specific version number of the package.
+The module hiera data provides the default value `installed`.

 ##### `package_name`

 Data type: `String`

 The name of the package to install.
-This is operating system specific.
+This parameter is operating system specific and the default is taken from the module hiera data.

 ##### `file_capabilities`

 Data type: `Hash[String,Data]`

 A hash used to create `file_capability` resources.
-This parameter can be used to configure file capabilities as hiera hashes.
+This parameter helps to configure file capabilities in hiera without the need to create an additional helper class.

 Default value: {}